Pixxle/vinterfjard.com/gists/catching-bugs-and-planning-the-future.md

 This is when things got interesting.

 As part of our yearly security obligations, we undergo external penetration testing.
 One of the findings this year pointed out that our OneTimePassword generator used the default `Random` class in C#, which is not cryptographically secure.
-The fix was simple — switch to a secure random generator.
+The fix was simple, switch to a secure random generator.

 But then Gemini caught something that every developer could easily miss.

 ![Gemini AI catching the RandomNumberGenerator bug](images/gemini-catch.png)

 A simple mistake, but a serious one.
 By excluding the digit 9, the OTP entropy was reduced by 46%.
 That is not a small issue.
-That is a real-world, security-impacting bug — and Gemini caught it before production.
+That is a real-world, security-impacting bug, and Gemini caught it before production.

 ## Reflecting on AI and the Future